Franz Brentano (1838-1917)

 Psychology is a self-standing science, says Brentano, because it has a specific subject matter, namely mental phenomena.
 In his Psychology from an Empirical Standpoint (1874), Brentano argues that these phenomena form a single and unified class thanks to a general characteristic that distinguishes them from all other phenomena: their intentional directedness to objects.

 This so-called “intentionality thesis” has sparked a wide-ranging debate among Brentano’s pupils.
 Husserl and Twardowski–just to mention two–came up with different readings of what Brentano describes as the “intentional directedness towards an object.”
 Their disagreement paved the way for an interpretation (due to Oskar Kraus and later taken up by Roderick Chisholm) that ascribes to Brentano a fundamental change of view about the nature of intentionality.
 According to this interpretation, we find in the early Brentano a rich ontology of intentional objects that is threatened by inconsistency.
 Therefore, Brentano later developed a radical critique of non-real objects that forced him to accept a non-relational theory of intentionality.
-In the meantime, this interpretation has been disputed for various reasons: Some scholars (e.g. Barry Smith, Arkadiusz Chrudzimski) tried to remove the alleged inconsistencies in Brentano’s early ontology, thus removing the need for a radical shift to a non-relational theory of intentionality, while other scholars (e.g. Mauro Antonelli and Werner Sauer) tried to show that Brentano’s later view is not very different from his earlier conception.
+In the meantime, this interpretation has been disputed for various reasons: Some scholars (for example, Barry Smith, Arkadiusz Chrudzimski) tried to resolve the alleged inconsistencies in Brentano’s early ontology, thus removing the need for a radical shift to a non-relational theory of intentionality, while other scholars (e.g. Mauro Antonelli and Werner Sauer) tried to show that Brentano’s later view is not very different from his earlier conception.
 Still others have discussed whether one finds at the core of Brentano’s theory a relational concept of intentionality that applies to some but not all mental phenomena, thus putting pressure on the thesis that all mental phenomena share the same feature of intentionality (see Brandl, 2023).

 These different descriptions of intentionality played an important role in the reception of the concept by Brentano’s students.
 Following Twardowski, Husserl insisted on the distinction between the content and the object of an intentional act, stressing (against Twardowski) that some acts are intentional and are yet objectless, e.g. my presentation of a golden mountain.
 Following this line, Husserl developed a non-relational, semantic view of intentionality in his Logical Investigations (1900/1901), according to which intentional acts are acts of “etwas meinen” (meaning something).
 Going beyond Brentano and Twardowski, Husserl argues that acts of meaning instantiate ideal species that account for the objectivity of meaning.
 Although Brentano seemed to be aware of the semantic problem of the objectivity of meaning in some of his lectures, this was clearly not a central concern for his understanding of intentionality.
 Meinong, on the other hand, extends Brentano’s concept of intentionality in the opposite direction to Husserl’s: not only is there no sharp distinction between semantics and ontology in Meinong, but all mental acts, including my presentation of a golden mountain, in his view have an object, which may or may not exist, or may simply belong to the extra-ontological realm (Außersein).
 In any case, Meinong defends a fully relational view of intentionality.

-Given the plurality of the developments of the concept within his school and the plurality of descriptions offered by Brentano himself, one lesson to be drawn from this debate is that the scholastic terminology used by Brentano is much less informative than it has been taken to be.
+Given the plurality of developments of the concept within his school and the plurality of descriptions offered by Brentano himself, one lesson to be drawn from this debate is that the scholastic terminology used by Brentano is much less informative than it has been taken to be.
 Brentano seems to use different terms for object-directedness in the same way that one uses different numerical terms to measure the temperature of a body in Celsius or Fahrenheit.
 In putting mental phenomena on different scales, metaphorically speaking, he highlights some of their differences and commonalities and describes these as “having the same intentional content” or “being directed at the same object.”
 Take sense perception, for example.
 If every mental phenomenon has an object, then both my seeing and my imagining an elephant have an object.
 While this is true according to one use of the term “object,” it is not true if we want to compare an act of perception with an act of hallucination.
 Then, the so-called “object” of the sensory experience might be better described as a “content” of experience.
 It fills the grammatical gap in the expression “I see X,” which the hallucinator might also use.

 Another controversy concerns phenomena that do not appear to be intentional at all.
-For instance, one can be simply be in a sad mood without being sad about a particular event.
+For instance, one can simply be in a sad mood without being sad about a particular event.
 Or one may generally tend to jealousy, without that jealousy being triggered by any particular object.
 Brentano’s intentionality thesis has been defended on the grounds that all mental states fulfill a representational function.
 The function of being sad could be, for example, to cast any goal we are striving for in a negative light.
 This could explain the paralyzing effect of sadness.
 But there is also the possibility of allowing that some mental phenomena may have objects only in a derived sense: for instance, when a subject perceives herself as being in a certain mood.
 The mood or character trait in itself might be “undirected,” but it would still be an object of inner consciousness when the subject perceives herself as being sad.

-Brentano was not yet concerned with the questions raised by philosophers advocating a representational theory of the mind.
+Brentano was not yet concerned with the many further questions raised by a representational theory of the mind.
 Thus, it is not clear how he would treat activities, processes, and operations that underlie our sensory experiences, feelings or acts of the will.
 Would they have intentional content for him only if they are part of our consciousness?
 Or would Brentano regard them as non-intentional “physical” phenomena to be studied by the physiological sciences?
 Perhaps the best way to relate Brentano to the contemporary debate about such questions is to say that he promotes a kind of qualitative psychology that does not need to invoke unconscious mental processes (see Citlak, 2023).

 d.
 Descriptive Psychology